-Those who successfully complete this course series will receive a Java EE Solution Developer recognition from Ryerson University.
+Those who successfully complete this course series are eligible to earn a Professional Development Award from Ryerson University.

-Students are advised to take the Required Courses in the following sequence: CXEC 320; CXEC 3112; CXEC 313; CXEC 322 or CXEC 324.
+Students are advised to take the Required Courses in the following sequence: CXEC 320; CXEC 312; CXEC 313; CXEC 322 or CXEC 324.